PonyRiderHTB/PonyRiderHTB/README.md

-The guy that never sees double spaces on the code
+The guy that never sees double empty spaces on the code